goncalo-oliveira/rest-client/README.md

 ## Authorization header

-Since version `0.1.4` you can use the extensions to configure the `Authorization` header.
+Since version `0.1.4` you can use extensions to configure the `Authorization` header.
 Currently, the supported schemes are

 - Basic authentication
 - Bearer token

-This can be applied either to the entire client, when configuring the underlying `HttpClient` instance with dependency injection
+This can be applied to the entire client, when configuring the underlying `HttpClient` instance with dependency injection

 ```csharp
 IServiceCollection services = new ServiceCollection()